-Yeast is a Beast is a proprietary blend that promotes the health of the urinary tract, streamline digestive function, and boost immune response.
+Yeast is a Beast is a proprietary blend that promotes the health of the urinary tract, streamlines digestive function, and boosts immune response.
 Labor of Love contains a specialized blend of eight probiotic strains that are specifically designed to boost the health and digestive function of expectant and new moms.

 From the daily use supplements for women to specific probiotics for women pre- and post-pregnancy, LoveBug Probiotics’ tablets are shown to be 15x more effective than other capsules.
 We invite you to add them to your daily supplement regime to experience their effectiveness yourself.

 Bliss ES, Whiteside E. The Gut-Brain Axis, the Human Gut Microbiota and Their Integration in the Development of Obesity.
 Front Physiol.
 2018; 9:900.
 Epub 2018 Jul 12.